OUR PRIVACY POLICY

 WHAT IS PERSONAL INFORMATION?

-Personal information is defined as information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.
+Personal information is information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual who is identified or reasonably identifiable.

 WHAT PERSONAL INFORMATION DO WE COLLECT?